 If you were injured due to a drunk driver’s poor choices, you cannot deal with the consequences alone.
 The law on the matter is complex.
 When you need a helping hand, The Law Offices Of James C. DeZao, P.A. is there for you.
+Our team of drunk driving accident lawyers in New jersey having been individuals for over 25 years.
 After a traumatic incident, your focus should be on getting better.
 We can handle the rest of it.

 We will work diligently to make sure your rights are protected and that you obtain as much compensation as allowed by law.
 We will turn over every rock along the way to find evidence against the at-fault driver.
 This includes analyzing the accident scene, the police report, and evidence already collected.
 We will also speak to witnesses of the crash and review any blood tests administered to the driver.